kubernetes/kubernetes/docs/proposals/security-context-constraints.md

 instance, an `exec` command can first check the security context of the pod against the security context constraints of the user or the user's ability to reference a service account.
 If it does not validate then it can block users from executing the command.
-Since the validation will be user aware administrators would still be able to run the commands that are restricted to normal users.
+Since the validation will be user aware, administrators would still be able to run the commands that are restricted to normal users.

 ## Interaction with the Kubelet